Have questions about Wagemark? We’ve supplied answers to our top questions below. You can also send questions to email@example.com.

 Wagemark-certified organizations must re-apply for certification on an annual basis, which encourages ongoing adherence to the Wagemark Standard.

-Are Wagemark-certified organizations required to disclose their pay structure?
+Are Wagemark-registered organizations required to disclose their pay structure?

-No. Under no circumstances is a registered Wagemark organization required to disclose their pay structure, wage distribution or specific salaries to anyone other than their certifying accountant or auditor.
+No. Under no circumstances is a registered Wagemark organization required to disclose its pay structure, wage distribution, or specific salaries to anyone other than their certifying accountant or auditor.
+Wagemark is concerned with the ratio of CEO to worker pay, not with the actual amounts involved in compensation.

 What is the relationship between Wagemark and minimum wage standards?